 It’s a cross between a magazine archive, a library, and a newsstand.
-It’s fun scrolling through their mind-staggering selection of magazines looking for potential recruits for your travel distribution list.
-And you can even ‘open’ the magazines and read them.
+It’s fun scrolling through their mind-blowing selection of magazines looking for potential recruits for your travel distribution list.
+And you can even open the magazines and read them.

 In a half hour scrolling session, I found the following travel magazines: View Travel & Lifestyle, Best in Travel, Travelite, Experience Travel & Living, Good Mood Travel, and Travel Ideas.

 whopayswriters.com is a useful website that lists a large number of magazines, newspapers and online e-zines, and what they pay to freelance writers.

 Each post is from writers who have written for a particular magazine with details about word length and rate of pay.
-Some posts list how long it took the editor to pay up, and a few note what sort of rights the magazine buys.
+Some posts list how long it took the editor to pay up, and a few note the rights the magazine buys.

 The magazines and newspapers are listed alphabetically, so if you're looking for specific publications they're easy to find.
 There are multiple entries for many of the magazines listed here.
 This is a good thing: you get a better overall ‘feel’ for the magazine and what it pays from multiple listings.

-The magazine genres run the whole gambit from high rollers (Rolling Stone, The Atlantic, New York Times, Harper’s) to from women’s magazines (Elle, to political magazines (The Nation) and practically every other genre you can think of (Outside, Music, Daily Beast, Tablet, Huffington Post, Psychology Today, Scientific American, Wired).
+The magazine genres run the whole gambit from high rollers (Rolling Stone, The Atlantic, New York Times, Harper’s) to women’s magazines (Elle, to political magazines (The Nation) and practically every other genre you can think of (Outside, Music, Daily Beast, Tablet, Huffington Post, Psychology Today, Scientific American, Wired).

 The pay rates range from a few cents/word to $2/word.
-There’s something here for everyone, from the beginning freelance writer to the well-published veteran writer who just targets higher paying magazines.
+There’s something here for everyone, from beginning freelance writers to well-published veteran writers who just target higher paying magazines.

-Use Multiple Techniques.
-I’m a proponent of using multiple techniques to locate potential magazine targets for your queries, as I wrote about in a previous article: how to find sales leads for your travel stories.
+I’m a proponent of using multiple techniques to locate potential magazine targets for your queries.
+I wrote about this in a previous article: how to find sales leads for your travel stories.